Welcome to Reception

 Children will be given reading books on a weekly basis.

-Voluntary fund: We kindly ask parents to donate £1 a week to our voluntary art and craft fund, this allows us to buy extra resources to enrich the curriculum, please put in an envelope and give to class teacher/TA.
+Voluntary fund: We kindly ask parents to donate £1 a week to our voluntary art and craft fund.
+This allows us to buy extra resources to enrich the curriculum.

 Show and tell: On a Friday a few children from each class will be asked to bring something in from home which they can then talk about during a show and tell session, this helps to develop their confidence and speaking and listening skills.